08Salama/Diabetes-Prediction-xai/README.md

 This project demonstrates how combining machine learning with XAI can improve transparency and trust in predictive healthcare models.
 It provides actionable insights for early diabetes diagnosis and supports clinical decision-making.

 📬 Contact
-For questions or collaboration: Email: juweria14331@gmail.com
+For questions or collaboration: Email  : juweria14331@gmail.com

-LinkedIn: www.linkedin.com/in/syeda-salama-juweria-quadri-a198a4264
+LinkedIn : www.linkedin.com/in/syeda-salama-juweria-quadri-a198a4264